 Since nitrification is a biological process, how quickly ammonium-N in soil converts to nitrate-N is a function of soil oxygen content, soil temperature, pH, how the N is applied, some characteristics of the fertilizer, and perhaps most importantly, how long the N has been in the soil.
 Nitrification is an aerobic process and requires high levels of soil oxygen.
 Conditions that reduce oxygen supplies, such as wet soils, will inhibit nitrification and keep N in the ammonium form.

-Optimum soil temperatures for nitrification are in the range of 75-80 degrees.
+Optimum soil temperatures for nitrification are in the range of 75-85 degrees.
 But nitrification occurs any time the soil temperature is above freezing, just at a slower rate.
 As a result, the timing of N application is critical for estimating the amount of N that may be present as nitrate.
-Winter applications of urea are much more likely to have been converted to nitrate by this time of year than a preplant application of urea made in late April.
+For example, winter applications of urea are much more likely to have been converted to nitrate by this time of year than a preplant application of urea made in late April.

 Another key factor impacting nitrification rate is how the fertilizer was applied.
 When urea or UAN are broadcast, nitrification will occur more rapidly than when those materials are banded.
 Broadcast fertilizer is in contact with more soil containing the bacteria responsible for nitrification, so the nitrification process occurs more rapidly.
 Banded UAN or urea reduces fertilizer-soil contact, and has fewer potential microorganisms in contact with the fertilizer, thus slowing the conversion rate.

 The nitrification rate of anhydrous ammonia is even slower, due to the toxic effect of the ammonia on the organisms in the application band.
-It can take 2-3 weeks for nitrification to begin where ammonia has been applied.
-In general, the wider the fertilizer spacing and higher the rate, the slower nitrification will proceed.
+Under the warm soil temperatures found in early fall or late spring, it can take 2-3 weeks for nitrification to begin where ammonia has been applied.
+Cooler soil temperatures, such as often found in late fall or very early spring applications, cause the conversions of ammonia to ammonium, and the recolonization of the ammonia band area by the organisms to be much slower.
+In addition, the wider the fertilizer spacing and higher the rate, the slower nitrification will proceed.
 This is why many people refer to ammonia as a self-inhibiting product.
 The addition of a nitrification inhibitor, especially with banded ammonia, will slow the process of nitrification even further.
-This is an especially effective tool on poorly drained, heavier-textured soils.
+This has been shown to be is an especially effective tool on dark colored, poorly drained, heavier-textured soils.

 Leaching involves the physical movement of nitrate-N below the root zone with water.
 Leaching losses are primarily a concern on coarse-textured, sandy soils, where water moves quickly through the soil profile.
 Fortunately, many of our sandy soils contain lenses or layers of heavy-textured soil below the surface which can slow water movement and reduce the rate of leaching.
 This can significantly reduce the loss of nitrate from the root zone by leaching.
 Unlike nitrate-N, ammonium-N is not rapidly lost to leaching, even on coarse-textured soils.
 Ammonium-N has a positive charge and is retained on the cation exchange capacity (CEC) sites of soils, while nitrate-N has a negative charge and is repelled by the soil and remains in the soil water.